 Parents are scrambling after schools suddenly cancel class over staffing and burnout

-Five days notice: On the evening of Wednesday, Nov.
-17, Ann Arbor Public Schools in Michigan announced they would be closed the following Monday and Tuesday, extending Thanksgiving break for a full week.
+Five days' notice: On the evening of Wednesday, Nov.
+17, Ann Arbor Public Schools in Michigan announced that schools would be closed the following Monday and Tuesday, extending Thanksgiving break for a full week.
 The district cited rising COVID-19 cases and staff shortages.

 Burbio, an organization that tracks school district websites, says these closures are an accelerating trend in the month of November, affecting 858 districts and 8,692 individual schools so far.
 At least 20 districts have added days to their Thanksgiving break this week, as happened in Ann Arbor, according to a report by CNN.